-A few weeks ago I had the privilege of exploring Moreton Island with my trusted Land Cruiser GXL 100.
+A few weeks ago I had the privilege of exploring Moreton Island with my trusted Land Cruiser GXL 105 4wd.
 We drove right across the Island and visited all of the beautiful spots it offers.

 A lot of people ask me what the best 4×4 destination is, Fraser of Moreton.
 This is a difficult question because both offer so much.
 The short answer is you cant go wrong visiting either one of them.
 Or even better make sure you visit both.
 It is also imperative to explore both these destinations by means of 4wd.
 Hands on back to nature is the only way to really enjoy this.

-I have a really soft spot for Moreton and will pick it as my favorite destination, with Fraser coming a close second.
+I have a real soft spot for Moreton Island and will pick it as my favorite destination, with Fraser coming a close second.
 Reason for this being the diversity Moreton offers its guest. from beautiful crystal clear beaches and diving spots to fresh water lakes, sand dunes

 The Wrecks are home to a myriad of different species of reef fish, coral formations and marine life.
 Its easily accessible from the beach and will give you and the family hours of pleasure.